BestDosage

 But Henry's Law says the amount of gas dissolved in liquid is proportional to pressure.
 At 2.0-3.0 ATA inside an HBOT chamber, oxygen dissolved directly in blood plasma increases 10-15x.
 This plasma-dissolved oxygen reaches tissues that compromised red blood cells can't — inflamed areas, damaged vasculature, healing wounds.
 It's elegant physics producing meaningful biology.

-FDA-Approved vs. Off-Label Indications
+What Are the FDA-Approved vs. Off-Label Indications?

 This distinction matters because it determines whether insurance pays.